RakhithJK/OfficeDev-teams-toolkit-wiki/Using-existing-Azure-AD-app-in-TeamsFx-project.md

          - {{state.component.value}}: you can get the value by finding `value` under `component` in `.fx/states/state.{env}.json`
          - {{config.component.value}}: you can get the value by finding `value` under `component` in `.fx/configs/config.{env}.json`

-1. Go to the [Azure Portal](https://portal.azure.com) and select "Azure Active Directory".
+1. Go to the [Azure Portal](https://portal.azure.com) and select "Microsoft Entra".

-1. Select "App Registrations" and find your existing Azure AD app.
+1. Select "App Registrations" and find your existing Microsoft Entra app.

 1. Go to app's "Manifest" page, paste the manifest content into the editor and Click `Save` to save the changes.